Kelly Slater Diet – A key driver of his success?

-Kelly Slater is naturally a highly curious person – curiosity being a known characteristic of successful people by making your mind active rather than passive.
-He wants to understand what is going into his body, being quoted saying he ‘reads ingredient panels of everything he buys’.
+Kelly Slater is naturally a highly curious person – curiosity being a known characteristic of successful people.
+It makes for an active mind rather than passive.
+Kelly Slater wants to understand what is going into his body, being quoted saying he ‘reads ingredient panels of everything he buys’.

 I never really drew the correlation between my diet and my health, but as I got older and started traveling and competing, I became really on top of my eating.
 I still make sure I read about different diets, foods and the effects they have on the body.

 Clean Eating & Sustainability

 Food for me, is about being able to know where it comes from.
 You grow your own food; you have a certain level of respect for the food going into your body.
 Self-sustainability should be a goal for everyone.
 Creating less garbage.

 Being mindful about your food’s journey from origin to plate is the essence of clean eating.
 Over processed foods not only have un-natural often chemical-based ingredients, they also have a depleted source of nutrients.
 He even grows his own probiotics!

 Kelly is an outspoken advocate of clean eating, seeking foods that grow in their natural state.
 Just one look at his Instagram will show you his passion for fresh, unprocessed and raw foods.
 He is mindful of the chemicals in his diet, even down to the genetic modification of seeds and the impact that has on the body and environment.
 He is known to even shy away from standard sunscreens which can contain chemicals that leak into our bodies through an application on the skin.

 Eating clean to me means not eating too many different types of foods all at once.
 I also try and eat a wide variety of the same nutrient.
 For instance, if you are into eating protein, I don’t think you want to always eat the same protein.
 You want to vary the types of amino acids you are eating.